DynamicIntuition/dynamicintuition.github.io/content/knowledge/nova/_index.md

 ---
 linkTitle: Nova
-title: "Implementations of Games as Implicit Graphs"
+title: "Collection of Games as Implicit Graphs"
 weight: 15
 sidebar:
-  open: true
+  open: false
 ---

+> [!WARNING]
+> This page is under construction.